annebelleo/cac-project/README.md

-# cac-project
+# Today in Orange County
-auto-generating community events in orange county
+A minimalistic approach to find auto-generated community events in Orange County, California.